 5. Utilize Keywords

 As you write blogs and posts for your LinkedIn homepage, make sure you subtly utilize keywords to expand the reach of your content.
 These keywords should reflect your professional skills and career goals.
 Moreover, try to emphasize your areas of interest throughout your profile.
+The free version allows you to visit someone’s profile page which gives you helpful information to add more leads for your business.

 6. Acquire Recommendations from Your Peers

 Having recommendations on your profile acts as social proof and legitimizes your profile.
 Users who come across your profile will likely click on it if it has good recommendations.
 Social proof will also improve your profile’s ranking on LinkedIn.
+LinkedIn shows job seekers and your profile viewers your peer recommendation so they are aware of your skills.

 Related: How to Find Remote Jobs on LinkedIn

 The Who Viewed My Profile feature will show you how your profile is doing and is a great way to make connections on LinkedIn.
+These connections will do wonders for your business life – way more than connections on other social networks.

 Check back here often for new updates and insights about how to master the online landscape.
 In today’s digital world, your next amazing job opportunity is likely just a click away.